JetBrains/kotlin-web-site/docs/topics/compatibility-guide-16.md

 > **Deprecation cycle**:
 >
 > - 1.5.30: report warning on nested class named `Container` in a Kotlin-repeatable annotation class (error in the progressive mode)
-> - 1.6.0: raise the warning to an error,
+> - 1.6.0: raise this warning to an error,
 >   `-XXLanguage:-RepeatableAnnotationContainerConstraints` can be used to temporarily disable the error reporting

 ### Prohibit @JvmField on a property in the primary constructor that overrides an interface property